arendst/Sonoff-MQTT-OTA/README.md

 Provide ESP8266 based [itead Sonoff](https://www.itead.cc/sonoff-wifi-wireless-switch.html) with MQTT and 'Over the Air' or OTA firmware.

 See [Sonoff-MQTT-OTA-Arduino](https://github.com/arendst/Sonoff-MQTT-OTA-Arduino) for the Arduino IDE version.

+This software is End of Life and new features will be introduced in the **NextGen version** only available on [https://github.com/arendst/Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota)
 ## Prerequisite
 Install the ESP8266 development environment from [esp8266-dev](https://github.com/nqd/esp8266-dev).